seastwood/usb-audio-ip-client/README.md

 ![400256932-3b5e539d-89fa-42e9-b17e-81459cd13d1c](https://github.com/user-attachments/assets/f4dc563a-a164-42b1-a8b7-590ee552a356)

 To do:
 - Make USBIP Auto-Connect more automatic.
-(Currently only auto connects when it starts/on refresh)
+(Currently only auto connects when it starts/on refresh and doesn't always work)
   - May just add a configurable polling option for this.
 - Allow automation of Pipewire Links
 - Add more Pipewire module control and functionality, such as sending a Client Sink to Host Source. (done)